-The two-party distribution of voters in Pennsylvania is 52.80% and 47.20%.
-The resulting distribution of likely legislators for the State House from a fair map would be 107 and 96.
+The two-party distribution of voting in Pennsylvania is 52.80% and 47.20%.
+The fair distribution of likely legislators for the State House would be 107 and 96.
 The current Pennsylvania State House Map flips this, exactly.
 That map allocates 107 seats to the minority party, and only 96 seats to the majority.
-The map below allocates 107 seats to the majority party and 96 to the other.
+The map below achieves fairness by allocating 107 seats to the majority party and 96 to the other.